chelseabee/gpaCalc/README.md

 Simple GPA calculator

 This is a smalll program that lets you add a term and then classes and GPA's to that term and it will calculate the cumulative GPA for the term.
+The GPA is rounded to the nearest 100th decimal place.

 This is the initial screen:
 ![GPA CALC first screen](https://user-images.githubusercontent.com/96267228/174653643-64623649-3f0a-4429-bea4-05d971f282c6.png)